espocrm/documentation/docs/user-guide/reports.md

 !!! note

-    For grid reports which are meant be available in the portal, it's usually reasonable to enable [*Apply ACL*](#access).
+    For grid reports which are meant be available in the portal, it's usually reasonable to enable [Apply ACL](#access).

 ## See also